KCREEK/retaliaters/readme.md

->`Retaliater's` is a community that helps people with like minded interest in the field of development or cybersecurity unite
+>`Retaliater's` is a community that helps people with like-minded interest in the field of web-development or cybersecurity unite.